 - Use painter’s tape to center the decorative band in the embroidery hoop.

 - Stitch your embroidery design to the center of the fabric band.
-I chose to embroider the word, “Joy”—in a script included with my Baby Lock Ellisimo Gold 2.
+We chose to embroider the word, “Joy”—in a script included with our Baby Lock Ellisimo Gold 2.

 - Remove the tape and fabric band from the hoop.

 - Remove tape and fabric from hoop.

 - For this step, cut two 2-3/4″ x 20″ crosswise fabric strips, and two 18-1/2″ piping lengths.
 To create piping, follow the instructions included with the Wrap ‘n Fuse Piping.

 - Simply center the piping in the fabric strip and wrap fabric around the piping.
 Press.

 - Stop pressing 4″ from each piping end.

 - At each end, cut fabric 1″ longer than piping.